How to Prepare Your Child for Preschool

 If you follow our tips for preparing for this transition, you should find the experience to be much easier:

-Be sure your child is able to use the bathroom by himself or herself and able to fasten their pants and clothing when they’re done.
-Preschools often require students be able to use the bathroom by themselves and to wash their hands when they’re done.
+Be sure your child can use the bathroom by themselves and are able to fasten their pants and clothing when they’re done.
+Preschools often require students to be able to use the bathroom by themselves and to wash their hands when they’re done.
 There is potential for an embarrassing situation here for your child you can avoid if you ensure he or she is 100% comfortable and able to use the bathroom by themselves.

 If you can afford it, we recommend going shopping for some fun preschool supplies and maybe some new clothes your child will be excited about taking and wearing to preschool.
 Your child will be eager to wear their new clothes or try out their fun new crayons and might be less anxious about the upcoming first day of preschool because of it.

-You should give your child a memento of some sort to carry with them throughout their day at preschool to help remember you by.
+You should give your child a memento of some sort to carry with them throughout their day at preschool to help them remember you.
 This way if they get sad or scared during preschool they can hold it and it should help ease their fear and remember that you will be there soon to pick them up and go home.

 The first day and the first few weeks of preschool will have challenges for your small child.
 You will want to be patient and loving during this time.
 If you prepare your child for preschool in advance of the first day, the entire process should be easier for everyone involved.